RetroDECK/ES-DE/INSTALL.md

 Running `make -j6` (or whatever number of parallel jobs you prefer) should now build the binary.

 Note that compilation time is much longer than on Unix or macOS, and linking time is excessive for a debug build (around 10 times longer on my computer).
 The debug binary is also much larger than on Unix.

+**Running with OpenGL software rendering:**

+If you are running Windows in a virtualized environment such as QEMU-KVM that does not support HW accelerated OpenGL, you can install the Mesa3D for Windows library, which can be downloaded at [https://fdossena.com/?p=mesa/index.frag](https://fdossena.com/?p=mesa/index.frag).

+You simply extract the opengl32.dll file into the ES-DE directory and this will enable the llvmpipe renderer.
+The performance will be terrible of course, but everything should work and it should be good enough for test building on Windows without having to reboot your computer to a native Windows installation.

+Obviously this library is only intended for development and will not be shipped with ES-DE.

 **Creating an NSIS installer:**